visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The SetPrecisionType function sets the floating point pecision used by VisIt's pipeline.
+    The SetPrecisionType function sets the floating point precision used by VisIt's pipeline.
 The function accepts a single argument either an integer or string representing the precision desired.
     0 = "float", 1 = "native", 2 = "double"